Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 Storm tenure: 7th season

-2021 stats: 17.9 ppg, 4.0 rpg., 3.8 apg, 1.5 spg., 42.1% FG, 37.6% 3FG
+2021 stats: 17.9 ppg, 4.0 rpg, 3.8 apg, 1.5 spg, 42.1% FG, 37.6% 3FG

-Note: Given her age and accomplishments, the two-time WNBA All-Star guard is one of the biggest free agents on the market, which is probably why she didn’t explicitly rule out the possibility of leaving Seattle during a Zoom interview on Monday.
+Note: Given her age and accomplishments, the two-time WNBA All-Star guard is one of the biggest free agents on the market, which is probably why she didn’t explicitly rule out the possibility of leaving Seattle during a Zoom interview Monday.
 Re-signing Loyd, who is one of four current players under 6 feet with multiple 35-point games and arguably the WNBA’s best shooting guard, is a top priority if Seattle wants to remain a championship contender.

-Offseason plans: Loyd is returning to her home in Lincolnwood, Ill. near Chicago.
+Offseason plans: Loyd is returning to her home in Lincolnwood, Illinois, near Chicago.

 Mercedes Russell, center

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.